What to Expect

 Communions is led and served by different people each week.
 They are people who know Christ, and who are active in serving God in our community.
 In this way, we acknowledge the priesthood of all believers, and a seek to represent our mutual love and respect for one another as members of one body.

-We often have a time of "corporate" or community prayer after the sermon.
+We often have a time of "corporate" or community prayer after the sermon or at the end of the service.
 Prayer expresses our dependence upon God and trust in Him.
 In prayer we give our concerns to Him and express our love for each other as we pray for those in need.

 The University Community Chinese Bible Study meets every Saturday evening: